What is the difference between Mechanical & Electric Brakes?

 • SW4100ER

-Mechanical trailer brakes are a relatively simple principle.
-The trailer moves forward with the speed of the vehicle.
-A sliding coupling is used so that when the car decelerates, the trailer pushes up against the coupling, applying the brakes.
-When the car stops braking, the coupling then eases off and slides back out, making the trailer tow as normal.
-Mechanical Braked trailers are hugely popular in the hire industry, where clients may not have electric brakes fitted to their tow vehicle.
-Utilizing the standard mechanical override system, Sureweld offers three different models:
+Mechanical Trailer brakes are a relatively simple principle.
+The Trailer moves forward with the speed of the vehicle.
+A sliding coupling is used so that when the car decelerates, the Trailer pushes up against the coupling, applying the brakes.
+When the car stops braking, the coupling then eases off and slides back out, making the Trailer tow as normal.
+Mechanical Braked Trailers are hugely popular in the hire industry, where clients may not have electric brakes fitted to their tow vehicle.
+Utilising the standard mechanical override system, Sureweld offers three different models:

 • SW2000C